liberland/docs/regulations/drafts/order-on-governance-2.md

 ### Article 22: Regulating Financial Markets

-1. In line with the maxim that a country is capitalistic when a functioning stock market is present, the Minister of Finance shall establish transparent and internationally conforming regulations for Liberland's financial markets.
+1. In line with the maxim that a country is capitalistic when a functioning stock market is present, the Minister shall establish transparent and internationally conforming regulations for Liberland's financial markets.
 2. The Minister, in collaboration with the Minister of Interior and Minister of Justice, shall establish the first Liberland market of regulated securities.

 ### Article 23: Regulating Real Estate Markets